markdown-party/mono/echo-transport/README.md

 Up until now, all the interactions we had with a _site_ occurred on a single machine.
 Additionally, we didn't really look at the API surface that lets _sites_ communicate with each other, and how we may use it to replicate content across multiple physical machines.

-However, you've been slightly lied to - while _sites_ do, indeed, offer replication, they're not the lowest level abstraction.
-Let's look at the interface hierarchy of `MutableSite` :
+Until now, you've been slightly misled - while _sites_ do, indeed, offer replication, they're not the lowest level abstraction that does do.
+Let's look at the inheritance hierarchy of `MutableSite` :

 ```text
 The Site and MutableSite inheritance hierarchy: